On This Page

 Real Therapy Requires a Real-Time Connection

-Therapy is a healing process that is driven by your relationship with your therapist.
 While different therapeutic methods work in different ways, they all depend on your ability to trust and open up to your therapist and on your therapist’s ability to understand you and respond to you in a healing, helpful way.
-The immediacy of your personal connection with your therapist is the fuel that gets you further in therapy.

-To do the best job possible, your therapist needs more than just your words popping up on a screen.
-They need to hear you, track where your tone changes, and notice when your voice wavers or breaks.
-They need to see you—the pain or hope in your eyes and the way you look.
+Your therapist needs to see you—the pain or hope in your eyes and the way you look.
 They need to see when you make eye contact and when you have to look away, when you cross your arms and when you relax.
-Following and responding to the subtle ways you communicate nonverbally helps them understand you on a deeper level and know what to do to make you feel heard and known.

 The Importance of Creating and Holding Space in Therapy